nautobot/nautobot-app-golden-config/docs/user/app_overview.md

 ## Nautobot Features Used

 !!! warning "Developer Note - Remove Me!"
-    What is shown today in the Installed Plugins page in Nautobot.
+    What is shown today in the Installed Apps page in Nautobot.
 What parts of Nautobot does it interact with, what does it add etc. ?

 ### Extras